Selection and Design of Pumping Stations and Lift Stations

 - Preliminary selection of pumps, pump material, piping and valves

-- Pump well design
+- Pump intake design

 - Basic station and force main design